kaisenlinux/docker/cli/docs/reference/commandline/login.md

 ```

 The `erase` command takes a string payload from `STDIN`.
 That payload carries
-the server address that the docker engine wants to remove credentials for.
+the server address that the Docker Engine wants to remove credentials for.
 This is
 an example of that payload: `https://index.docker.io/v1`.

-The `erase` command can write error messages to `STDOUT` that the docker engine
+The `erase` command can write error messages to `STDOUT` that the Docker Engine
 will show if there was an issue.

 ### Credential helpers

 Credential helpers are similar to the credential store above, but act as the
-designated programs to handle credentials for *specific registries*.
+designated programs to handle credentials for specific registries.
 The default
 credential store (`credsStore` or the config file itself) will not be used for
 operations concerning credentials of the specified registries.